mape-maker/mape-maker/documentation/sections/options.rst

 |
 * **\\-\\-load_pickle**:

- This will load the pickle file for the input dataset instead of estimating the parameters for the conditional beta distribution.
+ This will load the pickle file of the estimated parameters for the input dataset and the output feature instead of re-estimating the parameters for the conditional beta distributions.

- Every run will create the pickle file or update the existing pickle file for that input dataset.
-The pickle file contains the parameters of the conditional beta distributions in the stored_vectors subdirectory in the utilities directory.
- This command can be used to call the pickle file containing the values for the parameters for the same input dataset and for the same output feature.
+ This command can be used to improve the speed of the program by skipping the estimation part.
+However, it can only happen if a previous run was made for the same input dataset and for the same output feature.

  The following are two ways to specify that mape-maker should load the estimated parameters if they exist:

  ``--load_pickle True``

  ``-lp True``

+ .. note:: Every run of mape-maker will create a new pickle file or update the existing one for that specific input dataset and output feature.
+The file is stored in the stored_vectors subdirectory in the utilities directory.
  If the pickle file does not exist or if this option is not given, then the parameters for the beta distributions are computed.
 |
 * **\\-\\-curvature BOOLEAN**:
  True if the user wants to optimize the scenarios curvature.